When you look back on the year 2018, what will you remember the most?

 What does the new implementation mean for your condo building and its tenants?

-Here are five of the biggest concerns:
+Here are three of the biggest concerns:

 - Deciding to Ban Cannabis Smoking: Your condo Board will need to decide whether to ban smoking of cannabis in residential units, balconies or terraces.
 However, condo occupants who smoke or vape cannabis due to medical reasons must be accommodated, unless it would cause undue hardship.
 Otherwise, you may be violating the Ontario Human Rights Code.